Yahweasel/libav.js/README.md

 containers, e.g. any codec in Matroska (since WebM is Matroska), FLAC in ogg, etc.

+Built-in variants are created by combining “configuration fragments”, but variants may be created manually as well.
+The fragments for the default variant are `["ogg", "webm", "opus", "ipod", "aac", "flac", "wav", "audio-filters"]`.

 Use `make build-variant`, replacing `variant` with the variant name, to build another variant.

 libav.js includes several other variants:

-The “lite” variant removes, relative to the default variant, AAC and the M4A container.
+The “lite” variant removes, relative to the default variant, AAC, and the M4A and WebM/Matroska containers. (`["ogg", "opus", "flac", "wav", "audio-filters"]`)

-The “fat” variant adds, relative to the default variant, Vorbis, wavpack and its container, and ALAC.
+The “fat” variant adds, relative to the default variant, Vorbis, wavpack and its container, and ALAC. (`["ogg", "webm", "opus", "ipod", "aac", "flac", "vorbis", "wavpack", "alac", "wav", "audio-filters"]`)

 The “obsolete” variant adds, relative to the default variant, two obsolete but still commonly found audio formats, namely Vorbis in the ogg container and MP3